-If Puerto Vallarta could be reduced to a snapshot, it would be its iconic Malecón.
-This mile-long walkway that hugs the coast takes visitors on a journey from Downtown to the Romantic Zone or the historic district.
+Puerto Vallarta is a unique destination in Mexico, where the mountains meet the jungles and the sea.
+Its historic center, the Romantic Zone, is full of cobbled streets and whitewashed buildings with iconic terracotta roofs, adorned with bright purple flowers.
+The Malecón is the city's iconic mile-long walkway that hugs the coast and takes visitors on a journey from Downtown to the Romantic Zone or the historic district.
 Along the way, travelers can enjoy stunning views of Banderas Bay and jungle-covered mountains; see downtown's beautiful red tile roofs; stroll through many of the city's most popular restaurants; and see the city's sculptures, beaches, and live street shows.

-The Malecón is also closed to vehicle traffic, which means you can take your time while strolling.
-The Romantic Zone is the historic district of the city and is one of the most visually pleasing parts of the city.
-The Romantic Zone starts at the bridge over the Cuale River.
-Here you'll find the Old Farmers Market and some of the city's most popular beaches, restaurants, art galleries and boutique hotels.
-It's also where the highest concentration of expats live, so you'll find it very tourist-friendly.
+The Malecón is also closed to vehicle traffic, making it perfect for a morning jog or leisurely stroll.
+The Romantic Zone is the historic district of Puerto Vallarta and one of its most visually pleasing parts.
+It starts at the bridge over the Cuale River and is home to some of the city's most popular beaches, restaurants, art galleries and boutique hotels.
+It's also where the highest concentration of expats live, making it very tourist-friendly.

 Mismaloya Beach is located in the next small coastal town of Puerto Vallarta, called Mismaloya.
-In fact, it was this beach that put Puerto Vallarta on the tourist map, since it was the setting for the 1964 film, Night of the Iguana, starring Richard Burton.
-Los Arcos Marine National Park in Banderas Bay Puerto Vallarta thrives on its coastal location.
-Life revolves around water, whether it's fishing, boating, or just lying on the beach.
+It was this beach that put Puerto Vallarta on the tourist map, since it was the setting for the 1964 film, Night of the Iguana, starring Richard Burton.
+Banderas Bay is one of the largest bays in the world and life in Puerto Vallarta revolves around it.
+One of the best ways to enjoy it is to go out on its waters.

-It is very popular with boat tours and photographers alike, and known for having the best snorkel in Puerto Vallarta.
+Los Arcos is a famous rock formation in Banderas Bay that is very popular with boat tours and photographers alike for having some of the best snorkeling in Puerto Vallarta.
 Casa 449 is a newer family restaurant whose managers trained as international chefs in some of the most expensive restaurants in Puerto Vallarta and Spain.
-Sayulita is just across the border in the state of Nayarit, but it's a perfect (and common) day trip from Puerto Vallarta.
-If you are looking for car rental in Puerto Vallarta, the airport is the best and most convenient place to rent.
+Sayulita is just across the border in Nayarit but it's a perfect day trip from Puerto Vallarta.
+It has salt-drenched beach bars and surf huts galore but lacks the feel of big city Puerto Vallarta.